-12. Security Deposit
+15. Security Deposit

 - a.
 The owner may collect a security deposit from the tenant.
 (However, the PHA may prohibit the owner from collecting a security deposit in excess of private market practice, or in excess of amounts charged by the owner to unassisted tenants.
-Any such PHA-required restriction must be specified in the HAP contract.) - b.
-When the family moves out of the contract unit, the owner, subject to State and local law, may use the security deposit, including any interest on the deposit, as reimbursement for any unpaid rent payable by the tenant, any damages to the unit or any other amounts that the tenant owes under the lease. - The owner must give the tenant a list of all items charged against the security deposit, and the amount of each item.
+Any such PHArequired restriction must be specified in the HAP contract.) - b.
+When the family moves out of the contract unit, the owner, subject to State and local law, may use the security deposit, including any interest on the deposit, as reimbursement for any unpaid rent payable by the tenant, any damages to the unit or any other amounts that the tenant owes under the lease. - c.
+The owner must give the tenant a list of all items charged against the security deposit, and the amount of each item.
 After deducting the amount, if any, used to reimburse the owner, the owner must promptly refund the full amount of the unused balance to the tenant. - d.
 If the security deposit is not sufficient to cover amounts the tenant owes under the lease, the owner may collect the balance from the tenant.

-13. Prohibition of Discrimination
+16. Prohibition of Discrimination

 In accordance with applicable equal opportunity statutes, Executive Orders, and regulations, the owner must not discriminate against any person because of race, color, religion, sex, national origin, age, familial status or disability in connection with the lease.
+Eligibility for HUD's programs must be made without regard to actual or perceived sexual orientation, gender identity, or marital status.

-14. Conflict with Other Provisions of Lease
+17. Conflict with Other Provisions of Lease

+The terms of the tenancy addendum are prescribed by HUD in accordance with Federal law and

+- regulation, as a condition for Federal assistance to the tenant and tenant's family under the Section 8 voucher program. - b.
+In case of any conflict between the provisions of the tenancy addendum as required by HUD, and any other provisions of the lease or any other agreement between the owner and the tenant, the requirements of the HUD-required tenancy addendum shall control.

+18. Changes in Lease or Rent

 - a.
-The terms of the tenancy addendum are prescribed by HUD in accordance with Federal law and regulation, as a condition for Federal assistance to the tenant and tenant's family under the Section 8 voucher program. - b.
-In case of any conflict between the provisions of the tenancy addendum as required by HUD, and any other provisions of the lease or any other agreement between the owner and the tenant, the requirements of the HUDrequired tenancy addendum shall control.

-15. Changes in Lease or Rent

-a.
 The tenant and the owner may not make any change in the tenancy addendum.
 However, if the tenant and the owner agree to any other changes in the lease, such changes must be in writing, and the owner must immediately give the PHA a copy of such changes.
-The lease, including any changes, must be in accordance with the requirements of the tenancy addendum.

-- b.
-In the following cases, tenant-based assistance shall not be continued unless the PHA has approved a new tenancy in accordance with program requirements and has executed a new HAP contract with the owner: - If there are any changes in lease requirements governing tenant or owner responsibilities for utilities or appliances; - (2) If there are any changes in lease provisions governing the term of the lease; - (3) If the family moves to a new unit, even if the unit is in the same building or complex. - c.
+The lease, including any changes, must be in accordance with the requirements of the tenancy addendum. - b.
+In the following cases, tenant-based assistance shall not be continued unless the PHA has approved a new tenancy in accordance with program requirements and has executed a new HAP contract with the owner: - If there are any changes in lease requirements governing tenant or owner responsibilities for utilities or appliances; - If there are any changes in lease provisions governing the term of the lease; - (3) If the family moves to a new unit, even if the unit is in the same building or complex. - c.
 PHA approval of the tenancy, and execution of a new HAP contract, are not required for agreed changes in the lease other than as specified in paragraph b. - d.
 The owner must notify the PHA of any changes in the amount of the rent to owner at least sixty days before any such changes go into effect, and the amount of the rent to owner following any such agreed change may not exceed the reasonable rent for the unit as most recently determined or redetermined by the PHA in accordance with HUD requirements.

-16. Notices
+19. Notices